Peer Support Program

 - Fewer hospital readmissions

-Recently injured indivudals meet and talk with others with a similar injury level, age and lifestyle who are successfully living with a spinal cord or brain injury.
+Recently injured individuals and their families meet and talk with others with a similar injury, age, and lifestyle who are successfully living with or caring for someone with a spinal cord or brain injury.

 How Peer Support Is Done